 To save money and get the plane ready for production in time for the carrier’s launch, Messerschmitt took many of the components of their existing Bf 109 fighter and modified it accordingly for use as a carrier borne aircraft.
 Power would be provided by a Daimler-Benz DB 605 unit.
 New wings were also added and the undercarriage was designed to retract inwards into the wings.

-They attempted to sell the Me 155 concept to the Luftwaffe as a high speed strike and fighter-bomber plane, but existing fighter and light bomber aircraft already serving within the Luftwaffe’s arsenal had successfully filled those roles and there was no desire to embark on a radical new design just yet.
+They attempted to sell the Me 155 concept to the Luftwaffe as a high speed strike and fighter-bomber plane, but existing fighter and light bomber aircraft already serving within the Luftwaffe’s arsenal had successfully filled those roles.

 The project was initially put on hold by the Messerschmitt engineering team who kept the design drawings but decided not to produce the aircraft unless told to do so in order to focus on getting their existing aircraft out of the factory and into battle.